nus-cs2113-AY2425S1/tp/docs/UserGuide.md

    - `review`: Displays a summary of quiz results.
    - `exit`: Exits the quiz, activate only while doing the quiz.
    - `quit`: Exits the program.
+   - `add Flashcards` : Adds a flashcard for your own quick revision
 6. Refer to the features below for each command.

 ---